mastaal/parlhist/README.md

 Leiden Law School (Leiden University, the Netherlands), in order to investigate in a more empiric manner the role of the Dutch Constitution in Dutch parliamentary debates.

+The data used by this program is retrieved from the official publications by the Dutch Government.
+More information can be found on [the page of this dataset on data.overheid.nl](https://data.overheid.nl/dataset/officiele-bekendmakingen#panel-description).
+[The API reference of the SRU API by KOOP can be found here](https://data.overheid.nl/sites/default/files/dataset/d0cca537-44ea-48cf-9880-fa21e1a7058f/resources/Handleiding%2BSRU%2B2.0.pdf).

 ## Current features

 Currently, `parlhist` can be used to easily crawl all the Dutch parliamentary minutes (Handelingen) and